 educators: school administrators, teachers, future teachers & people who work with youth at nonprofits

-After college, Greg took a year to work as a public school substitute teacher.
+After college, Greg took a year to work as a substitute teacher.
 One year turned into seven.
 Along the way, he started a weekend mentoring program.
-Over the years, he also has served as a guest lecturer or Scholar-in-Residence for schools & programs in different countries.
-He has been featured by media such as Education Week & received honors like the Jefferson Award for Public Service.
-The books based on Greg's story have received kind reviews from media such as Teacher Information Network and from many educators & school administrators.
+Over the years, he also has served as a guest lecturer or Scholar-in-Residence for schools and programs in different countries.
+He has been featured by media such as Education Week and received honors like the Jefferson Award for Public Service.
+His books have received kind reviews from media such as Teacher Information Network and from many educators & school administrators.
 In some cases, the books have been required reading in courses for future educators.
-The books also have been used with current professionals (e.g. schools, camps & youth-serving nonprofits getting copies for staff).
+The books also have been used with current education / youth-serving professionals (e.g. schools, camps, and youth-serving nonprofits getting copies for staff).
 SCROLL DOWN